CastXML/pygccxml/README.rst

 Contact us
 ----------

-You can contact us through the gccxml mailing list: http://www.gccxml.org/mailman/listinfo/gccxml
+You can contact us through the CastXML mailing list: http://public.kitware.com/mailman/listinfo/castxml

 For issues with pygccxml you can open an issue here: https://github.com/gccxml/pygccxml/issues